 Community values and concerns expressed through these consultations have helped to shape the current proposal.
 Recommendations to minimise potential social impacts are discussed further in Sections 5 and 6.

 4 Development proposal

 4.1 Description of proposal

-As outlined in Section 1, the proposal envisages subdivision and future residential development within two precincts of the Fernhill Estate, and introduction of a series of activities and events within a Central Precinct.
+As outlined in Section 1, the proposal envisages subdivision and future residential development in the Eastern and Western Precincts of the Fernhill Estate.